IRobot1/ng3-vr-examples/README.md

 [DEMO here](https://ng3vr.z9.web.core.windows.net/)

+Using Windows Mixed Reality the demo works perfected.
+Using Meta Quest 2, navigating between rooms inside the browser works correctly.
+However, after Enter VR, navigating between rooms results in empty rooms.
+Returning to the browser, the rooms appear correctly.
+The root cause of this is still under investigation.

 ![image](https://user-images.githubusercontent.com/25032599/174510351-d2404c4b-3d12-4a14-ab58-d7def4104b69.png)

 Enter VR to experience each demo in person or touch/mouse a panel to preview an example or move/pan around.